Settlement Funding – Fast Access to the Most Money for Your Case

 Why Settlement Funding Exists

-How Settlement Funding Works
+How the Settlement Funding Process Works

 Why Many Plaintiffs Use Settlement Funding

-What Types of Cases May Qualify?
+What Types of Cases May Qualify

 Protecting Your Financial Stability While You Wait